 A U.S. Holder of "marketable stock" (as defined below) in a PFIC may make a mark-to-market election for such stock to elect out of the general tax treatment for PFICs discussed above.
 If you make a mark-to-market election for the Class A common shares, you will include in income for each year we are a PFIC an amount equal to the excess, if any, of the fair market value of the Class A common shares as of the close of your taxable year over your adjusted basis in such Class A common shares.
 Accordingly, a mark-to-market election may accelerate the recognition of income without a corresponding receipt of cash.
 You are allowed a deduction for the excess, if any, of the adjusted basis of the Class A common shares over their fair market value as of the close of the taxable year.
-However, deductions are allowable only to the extent of any net mark-to-market gains on the Class A common shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of Class A common shares, as well as to any loss reatized on the actual sale or disposition of Class A common shares to the extent the amount of such loss does not exceed the net mark-to-market gains previously included for the Class A common shares.
+However, deductions are allowable only to the extent of any net mark-to-market gains on the Class A common shares included in your income under a mark-to-market election, as well as gain on the actual sale or other disposition of Class A common shares, are treated as ordinary income.
+Ordinary loss treatment also applies to the deductible portion of any mark-to-market loss on Class A common shares, as well as to any loss realized on the actual sale or disposition of Class A common shares to the extent the amount of such loss does not exceed the net mark-to-market gains previously included for the Class A common shares.
 Your basis in the Class A common shares will be adjusted to reflect any such income or loss amounts.
 If you make a valid mark-to-market election, the tax rules that apply to distributions by corporations which are not PFICs would apply to distributions by us, except the lower applicable tax rates for qualified dividend income would not apply.
 If we cease to be a PFIC when you have a mark-to-market election in effect, gain or loss realized by you on the sale of Class A common shares will be a capital gain or loss and taxed in the manner described above under "Taxation of Disposition of the Class A Common Shares."